 We Represent Warehouse and Distribution Workers Denied Fair Pay in Texas and New Mexico

-Texas follows federal overtime law and does not have a separate overtime statute.
+Texas follows federal overtime law and does not require overtime pay for working more than 8 hours in a day.
+Work on Saturdays, Sundays, or holidays is not automatically paid at time and a half unless those hours put the worker over 40 for the week.
 New Mexico applies similar standards through its Minimum Wage Act, which may extend protections to a broader group of workers in certain circumstances.

-Employers must prove that a worker qualifies for an exemption.
+Employers must prove that a worker qualifies for an exemption, and a worker cannot waive overtime rights by agreement, even in writing.
 Most warehouse employees perform manual labor and do not meet the legal requirements for exemption.
+A true independent contractor is generally not entitled to overtime pay.

 Call 806-696-8285 to connect for a free consultation with a Distribution Workers Overtime Lawyer today!